gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 > I have written more specific probes in this script by specifying more parts of the probe, to try to reduce noise (by accidentally matching probes we do not care about) and also to help with performance (the more probes are being matched, the more the performance tanks).
 Since we know that the performance issue is located in the sorting part, we only need to trace that.
 >
 > For example if all your company code is under some prefix, like for me, `github.com/ory`, and you want to see all calls to company code, the probe can be `pid$target::github.com?ory*:`.
-The only issue is that the Go stdlib code has no prefix...
+The only issue is that the Go stdlib code has no prefix and we want to see it as well...
 >
 > The `self->t` variable is used to toggle tracing on when we enter a specific function of interest, and to toggle it off when we leave the function.
 Very useful to reduce noise and avoid a post-processing filtering step.